r-pogo/vade_mecum/Python/csv.md

     employee_writer.writerow(['John Smith', 'Accounting', 'November'])
     employee_writer.writerow(['Erica Meyers', 'IT', 'March'])
 ````
-Writing CSV File From a Dictionary With csv
+Writing CSV File From a Dictionary DictWriter, the first row is used as header
 ````
 import csv